-22. The following photos show the DA-50 and Xpwr 40 mounted on the 85" Extra.
-We used the full length Blazing Star XXL Standoff Set to achieve the proper spacing with the Xpwr 40.
+22. The following photos show the GP-61 and Xpwr 40 mounted on an 85" airframe.
+We used a Blazing Star DA-60 mount for the GP-61 (they share the same mounting pattern) and the full length Blazing Star XXL Standoff Set to achieve the proper spacing with the Xpwr 40.
+You may notice we used a hacksaw to remove 1" from the muffler downpipe to make fitting the cowl easier.

-Please note that we removed the laser scribed panels in the F1 former in our electric powered Extra to allow cooling air to reach the batteries
+Please note that we removed the laser scribed panels in the F1 former in our electric powered airframe to allow cooling air to reach the batteries

 23. There is a hole in the bottom of the motorbox to mount your throttle servo.
-This location corresponds to the throttle arm on the DA-50 carb and provides a straight shot from the servo arm to the throttle arm.
-Other engine makes may require a different location.
+This location corresponds to the throttle arm on most single cylinder engines provides a straight shot from the servo arm to the throttle arm.
+Some engine makes may require a different location.
 If using the DA-50 mount the servo in the provided location and fabricate the throttle linkage from the provided components.